 in the house on the beach, we then took the dancefloor for our first dance as man and wife.
 “Come What May”, from Moulin Rouge, is our song (Guess what “our film” is?!) and we winged our newly formed routine, with only a few tiny mistakes (mainly to do with my terrible sense of balance).

-The Disco and cocktails went on until 1am the next day, where in true, non-traditional style, hubs and I were the last to leave.
-(After one of my bridesmaids had undone my dress for me, because we all knew hubs fingers would be too fat for the dainty buttons!).
+The Disco and cocktails went on until 1am the next day, where in true, non-traditional style, Jonny and I were the last to leave.
+(After one of my bridesmaids had undone my dress for me, because we all knew Jonny fingers would be too fat for the dainty buttons!).
 What can I say?
 We had just had the wedding of our dreams and we didn’t want it to end.
 It truly was, the best day of our lives.

 We awoke the following morning to a full champagne breakfast on the verranda, followed by a couples massage at midday, and a romantic candlelit dinner in the evening.